LucasPages/dataner_creation/README.md

 * Giusepppe Attardi.
 Wikiextractor. https://github.com/attardi/wikiextractor, 2015.

 * Johanna Geiß, Andreas Spitz, and Michael Gertz.
 Neckar : A named entity classifier for wikidata.
 In Georg Rehm and Thierry Declerck, editors, Language Technologies for the Challenges of the Digital Age, pages 115–129, Cham, 2018.
-Springer International Publi- shing.
+Springer International Publishing.
 ISBN 978-3-319-73706-5.

 ## Contact

-Please reach out to [lucas.pages@umontreal.ca](mailto:lucas.pages@umontreal.ca) if you have any question about this repository.
+Please reach out to [lucas.pages@umontreal.ca](mailto:lucas.pages123@gmail.com) if you have any question about this repository.